 Finally, clinical testing expands to thousands of people to prove effectiveness but on a wider scale.

 Once clinical trials have been performed and approved, it’s time for the Food and Drug Administration to meet and review the medication in question.
 The drug sponsor’s application must include all relevant animal and human testing data, chemical analyses of the drug, and marketing plans for the medication.
 This includes how many people the marketing will reach, and where it will be distributed.

 Once the NDA application has been submitted, the FDA has 60 days to make a decision on whether they want more information.
 If the FDA thinks the current evidence is enough, more reviews are performed, including on the medicine’s labeling and the facilities where it’s manufactured.
 If all this goes well, the drug can finally be approved for public sale.

-The approval process of a new drug is a long and detailed one.
-These steps have been put in place to help avoid dangerous side effects on those taking it or producing it.
-If any corners are cut, or data is incorrectly submitted or forged, this is a form of negligence that can be pursued in case of product liability or medical negligence case.
+The approval process for a new drug is a long and detailed one.
+These steps have been put in place to help avoid dangerous side effects for those taking it or producing it.
+If any corners are cut, or data is incorrectly submitted or forged, this is a form of negligence that can be pursued in the case of product liability or medical negligence case by an experienced prescription drug error lawyer.
 If you’ve taken a prescription that wasn’t adequately tested or should not have been prescribed to you, contact the Indiana personal injury attorneys at Christie Farrell Lee & Bell We want to be your advocate in the courtroom to help you get the compensation you need to move on in life with peace of mind.